 Interactions between Empathic Emotions and Deliberation

 We further considered whether combining an empathy-induction with efficiency/ effectiveness information leads to greater donations than the empathy-induction on its own.
-In fact, the literature indicates a potential for a negative interaction, in which a rational appeal interferes with the spontaneous empathic reaction and leads to less donations than an empathic appeal alone (Small et al., 2007).
+In fact, the literature indicates a potential for a “negative” interaction, in which a rational appeal interferes with the spontaneous empathic reaction and leads to less donations than an empathic appeal alone (Small et al., 2007).
 Other research further suggests that people are prosocial and cooperative when they make more spontaneous decisions, and conversely, act more self-serving when they ponder more on their decisions (e.g., Rand et al., 2012; Rand, 2016; but see also Tinghög et al., 2013).

 This research raises an unresolved question: Does the empathy-disruption occur for any deliberation, or only for certain types of deliberation?
 For instance, spending cognitive resources on a task that is irrelevant for charitable giving may create a backlash for empathy-driven giving (see Small et al., 2007, study 4), but deliberating on charity effectiveness may not do so.